U.S. eCommerce Sales Growth: Key Trends Driving Success in 2025

 $24.9B |

 Globally, the B2B ecommerce market is forecasted to hit $36 trillion by 2026.
 While the Asia-Pacific region leads in volume, North America is also experiencing aggressive adoption, with over 90% of B2B firms having transitioned to digital sales models since 2020.
-Industries such as advanced manufacturing, healthcare, and professional services are primary contributors to the economy.
+Industries such as advanced manufacturing, B2B logistics, and professional services are primary contributors to the economy.

 On the B2C front, global revenue is expected to reach $5.5 trillion by 2027, with a CAGR of 14.4%.
 The U.S. remains a core contributor to this momentum, driven by tech-savvy consumers, fast internet penetration, and mobile-first habits.
 Key drivers include fashion, electronics, and pharmaceutical ecommerce.